peteruixi/Virtual-Lipstick/README.md

 # Virtual-Lipstick

-  This repo consists a python code that utilize opencv and the dlib library to the following:
+  This repo consists a python code that utilizes opencv and the dlib library to the following:

     1. Recognize the human faces from a image input from command line